Future Indigenous Students

 Hersh E. Wolch, QC Memorial Scholarship for Indigenous Law Students

 The Hersh E. Wolch, QC Memorial Scholarship for Indigenous Law Students will be a recurring award to one student to cover all three years of their JD.
-The recipient will receive mentorship from Greg Rodin, QC, Gavin Wolch, Shannon Wolch, and Supreme Court of Canada’s Sheilah Martin, QC.
+The recipient will receive mentorship from Greg Rodin, QC, Gavin Wolch, Shannon Wolch, and The Honourable Madame Justice Sheilah Martin of the Supreme Court of Canada.

 This scholarship is worth $15,000 and is renewable in the winner's second and third year of the JD program.